 How does search work for an unauthenticated user?

-Unauthenticated users can search across 900M+ documents covering the full range of disciplines and most major source types.
+Unauthenticated users can search nearly a billion documents covering the full range of disciplines and most major source types.
 The search experience leverages many of the basic features available on the ProQuest Platform, including the ability to filter results by source type and publication date.
-Upon executing a keyword search, users will be presented with a simplified listing of search results with visual labels to indicate whether something is a preview, or full text (Open Access).
+Upon executing a keyword search, users will be presented with a simplified listing of search results with visual labels to indicate whether something is a preview, or full text (open access).
 Unauthenticated users will not be able to change databases or view which ProQuest products the content is included in.Where should librarians tell their patrons to start their search?

 Users can use a limited set of basic features of the ProQuest Platform without authentication.
 However, most features are reserved for authenticated users, including FT access via link-resolvers, cite, email, print, and My Research.